 Women go through many hormonal changes throughout their lifetime, from pregnancy to menopause, which can leave them feeling a little run down, chilly, dry and with irregular menstrual periods.
 But did you know that these are also telltale symptoms of a thyroid disorder called Hashimoto’s disease?

 Hashimoto’s disease is an autoimmune disorder that leads to a lower release of thyroid hormones.
-It is also the most common cause of hypothyroidism (underactive thyroid) in the United States.
-The disease affects about 14 million people in the U.S., and is 7 times more likely to affect women than men.
+It is one of the most common cause of hypothyroidism (underactive thyroid) a condition that affects around 800,000 Australians and 150,000 New Zealanders.
+It is 7 times more likely to affect women than men.
 And yet, anyone can get it, including children.

 Named after a Japanese researcher who first described it in 1912, Hashimoto’s disease (also called autoimmune or chronic lymphocytic thyroiditis) occurs when the immune system attacks the thyroid.
 The thyroid is a butterfly-shaped gland located at the base of the neck.
 The attack by immune antibodies can lead to chronic inflammation and the inability of the thyroid to produce enough thyroid hormone to keep the body functioning normally.
 The reason for this, as with most autoimmune disorders, is not well understood.
 However, people who have family members with the disease may be at a higher risk for developing it themselves.

 In many women, it may be hard to tell the difference between Hashimoto’s disease and other hormonal conditions, such as menopause, because the symptoms can be similar.
 Possible signs and symptoms of Hashimoto’s disease include:

 - Dry skin

 - Enlarged neck or presence of goiter (caused by enlarged thyroid gland)